kaputnikGo/PilferShushJammer/README.md

 - bugfix : add context for entryLogger
 - language : use blocklist/allowlist to improve clarity because blacklist/whitelist are not even metaphors
 - Spanish language translation via https://github.com/sguinetti
+- add README dialog to app for more detailed info and link to project page

    vers.
 4.3.1